ngoldbaum/RunNotebook/README.md

 * IPython

 Note that all IPython dependencies (even the optional ones) must be installed.
-In particular, [pandoc](http://johnmacfarlane.net/pandoc/) must be available since nbconvert uses pandoc heavily.
+In particular, [pandoc](http://johnmacfarlane.net/pandoc/) and [node.js](http://nodejs.org/) must be available since these are used by nbconvert.

 ## Examples